 Today, around 1.5 billion people live in countries affected by conflict.
 Over the past decade, while great strides have been taken in securing economic growth for developing countries, those living in fragile and conflict affected states remain in extreme poverty.
 Rebuilding the infrastructure of a nation post conflict is one of the first steps in creating the environment for economic growth and job creation needed so people can be lifted out of extreme poverty.

 One of the countries most affected by conflict in recent years is Afghanistan.
 Before withdrawing almost all its troops from the country in 2014, Britain had around 8,000 British troops deployed to the region with military efforts focused on supporting the Afghan people in bringing security and stability to the nation while helping them re-build.
 Our forces worked closely with the Provincial Reconstruction Teams that were in place to improve security, support good governance, and enhance provincial development across the country.

 Enhancing the capabilities of local people

-As well as working alongside the UK Works Group to manage and maintain the infrastructure throughout Camp Bastion and on other operating bases, we have also assisted the Provincial Reconstruction Teams by providing civil and structural programme design for projects involving Force Protection as well as the construction of a new bridge.
+As well as working alongside the UK Works Group to manage and maintain the infrastructure throughout Camp Bastion and on other operating bases, we also assisted the Provincial Reconstruction Teams by providing civil and structural programme design for projects involving Force Protection as well as the construction of a new bridge.